pvcraven/web-development-class/source/theory/collaboration/collaboration.rst

 =============

 How to select a leader?
 Should you even have a leader?
+`What qualities make for a good leader <https://www.entrepreneur.com/article/270486>`_?

 How to keep people involved if they aren't the leader?